pagkly/Zed/Investopedia3/Why Investors and Credit Card Holders Need to Know Counterparty Risk.md

 ### Investment Counterparty Risk

 Financial investment products such as stocks, options, bonds, and derivatives carry counterparty risk.
 Bonds are rated by agencies, such as Moody's and Standard and Poor's, from AAA to junk bond status to gauge the level of counterparty risk.
 Bonds that carry higher counterparty risk pay higher yields.
-When counterparty risk is minimal, the premiums or interest rates are low, such as with [money market funds](https://www.investopedia.com/terms/m/money-marketfund.asp).
+When counterparty risk is minimal, the premiums or interest rates are low, such as with [[money market funds]](https://www.investopedia.com/terms/m/money-marketfund.asp).

 For example, a company that offers junk bonds will have a high yield to compensate investors for the added risk that the company could default on its obligations.
 Conversely, a U.S. Treasury bond has low counterparty risk and therefore; rated higher than corporate debt and junk bonds.
 However, treasuries typically pay a lower yield than corporate debt since there's a lower risk of default.